lrlna/cascadiaProposal/vintagejs.md

 ## The story you'd like to tell

 JavaScript.
 20 years.
 The tale of adventure, creation, and infinite drama.
-I want to explore the strangeness, the beauty, and the occasional nonsense of this wonderful language over the years.
-Historical facts - not so much; programmatical development and people's experiences with it - heck, ya.

 Yes, I am a junior, looking to speak about something that's been around for pretty much as long as myself

 Why?
-I want to explore this from a persepective of a n00b, looking backward into the unknown.
+I want to see this from a persepective of a n00b, looking backward into the unknown.
 That perspective is bound to vary.
 Rather than reminiscing about the past, I want to look at the good, the bad, the ugly, and the wimsical exactly the way it looks at this point in time.
+I want to explore the strangeness, the beauty, and the occasional nonsense of this wonderful language over the years.
+Historical facts - not so much; programmatical development and people's experiences with it - heck, ya.

-## Speaker Bio
+## Speaker bio

 ![](avatar url)